 For further information on any of the concerts please call 01483 421520 or e-mail email@example.com

-Farncombe railway station which is just 2 minutes walk from the venue.
+Farncombe railway station is just 2 minutes walk from the venue.
 For rail travellers, Farncombe is on the London Waterloo – Portsmouth mainline.
 Trains are regular and journey times are London – 40 minutes and Portsmouth – 1 hour.
 All concerts finish before the final trains.